paytonp04/Odin-Project/README.md

 # Odin-Project
 GitHub Codespace for The Odin Project

-This repository provides a browser-based Linux development setup for [The Odin Project](https://www.theodinproject.com) Foundations curriculum, powered by **GitHub Codespaces**.
+This repository provides a browser-based Linux development setup for [The Odin Project](https://www.theodinproject.com).

 ## 📁 Branch Structure